stonepros/stone/doc/releases/nautilus.rst

 ---------------

-* `CVE-2019-10222` - Fixed a denial of service vulnerability where an unauthenticated client of Ceph Object Gateway could trigger a crash from an uncaught exception
+* `CVE-2019-10222` - Fixed a denial of service vulnerability where an unauthenticated client of Stone Object Gateway could trigger a crash from an uncaught exception

 * Nautilus-based librbd clients can now open images on Jewel clusters.